 Minnesota 4-H Science of Animals

-Science of Animals at the 2016 Minnesota State Fair is designed to expose 4-H animals project youth to the many dimensions of the industry.
+Science of Animals at the Minnesota State Fair is designed to expose 4-H animal project youth to the many dimensions of the industry.
 4-H youth will attend and participate in an educational session prior to the judging.
 This required activity might include a panel discussion from industry experts or a workshop focusing on issues such as bio-security, animal health/welfare, production, or career opportunities.
-The educational session and judging process will likely take about 2 hours.
+The educational session and judging process will likely take about two hours.
 And remember, participation in the educational process is required for youth to be considered for a purple ribbon or champion consideration.

 You must qualify at your county fair in order to participate at the state fair.
 Some Minnesota State Fair rules:

 - Exhibits do not have to be in the same species as livestock exhibit.

 - 4-Hers can win a trip in Science of Animals and take a livestock trip to state fair.

 - Participants can receive housing with county livestock delegation and help with herdsmanship, herdsmanship judging, etc.